ShubJas/JOSAA-2024-Documentation-Implementation/README.md

 ## Code and Data Organization

-- **Codes and code overviews**: All source codes and code explainations are located in the respective folders.
-There are folders for each round, holding the relevant Jupyter notebooks and md files for explainations.
+- **Codes and code overviews**: All source codes and code explanations are located in the respective folders.
+There are folders for each round, holding the relevant Jupyter notebooks and `.md` files for explanations.

+### Folder Structure:
+- **JoSAA_Round1**: This folder contains the files for JoSAA Round 1.
+- **JoSAA_Round2+**: This folder holds the files for JoSAA Rounds 2 through 5.
+- **CSAB_NEUT**: This folder contains all files related to the CSAB NEUT rounds.
+- **CSAB_Supernumerary**: This folder contains all files for handling the CSAB Supernumerary rounds.
+- **CSAB_SpecialRounds**: This folder contains all files for handling the CSAB Special rounds.

+Each of these folders contains the code necessary to process the respective rounds and a `Code_Overview.md` file to help understand the workflow and logic behind the notebooks.

 - **Data**: Due to the confidentiality of the data, we have not provided the data in this repository, the data is stored in the database, if u are authorized you can get access.
 While storing the data, make sure to save the data in order and in seperate folders.
 The data should be organized round-wise and stored in their respective directories.
 Ensure to reference the proper directory when setting source paths in the notebooks.
 For undestand schema refer [DATA-SCHEMA](https://github.com/ShubJas/JOSAA-2024-Implementation/blob/main/Data_Table_Schema.md).